amaxwellblair/he/README.md

            30   25 45   80
 ```

-Due to the unordered nature of heaps readjustments will occur when inserting or deleting nodes.
+Due to the unordered nature of heaps rebalancing will occur when inserting or deleting nodes.

 For example if 1000 was inserted into the previous max-heap: